 I have converted that definition into a diagram below.
 Looking from a wider perspective it shows very clearly that consciousness is the processing centre of external stimuli to actions and decisions.
 It is an ever-present model of reality: Input-Process-Output, applicable to all forms of matter and energy.

-The likely organization of the human consciousness as proposed by the researchers at the Collège de France
+A likely organization of the human consciousness as proposed by the researchers at the Collège de France

 (Stanislas Dehaene, 2017) – graph by Tony Czarnecki